 Graphics – 7/10

-Like the Sly Cooper series, the game incorporates cel-shaded visuals, which whilst this technique has been used inexplicably more frequently in video games over the last three generations, does give it somewhat of a unique look in it’s general colour scheme and has a very positive influence on it’s conceptual design too.
-It’s compellingly deceptive as well, in my opinion, since at first glance, it looks like it may only be suitable for kids, most probably attributed to the fact that a fraction of the development team were once under the employ of Pixar, but in fact, this game is anything but upon further inspection.
+Like the Sly Cooper series, the game incorporates cel-shaded visuals, which whilst this technique has been used inexplicably more frequently in video games over the last three generations, does give it somewhat of a unique look in its general color scheme and has a very positive influence on its conceptual design too.
+It’s compellingly deceptive as well, in my opinion, since at first glance, it looks like it may only be suitable for kids, most probably attributed to the fact that a fraction of the development team was once under the employ of Pixar, but in fact, this game is anything but upon further inspection.
 It may not be as subtly done as Nintendo has done throughout many of their games, but it still works quite well here.

 Gameplay – 7/10

 The game simply revolves around picking a side; playing through each randomly generated level and recovering enemy plans in order to advance the story, with the added side quest of collection schematics for new weapons throughout each level.
 In comparison to many other stealth games, it actually works distinctively well.
 It’s easier to discover points of advantage or elements that can be used to execute a surprise attack, as the explosive barrels, largely due to the visuals.
 Most importantly, it works to more effectively eliminate the need to reload the game every five seconds like in other stealth games.